houmain/keymapper/README.md

   * `A{B}` means that a key has to be hold while another is pressed.
   * `!A` means that a key must not be pressed.
   * Groups and modifiers can also be nested like `A{B{C}}` or `(A B){C}`.
+  * With an initial `?` the mapping gets skipped as long as it only partially matches.

 ### Output expressions